ATC Guide

 Is the Pay Worth It?

 For candidates who pass the NATS selection process, ATC offers exceptional financial reward, job security, career progression, and the genuine satisfaction of performing a highly skilled and socially important role.
 The key challenge is passing the initial selection — particularly the Stage 1 aptitude battery.
+To understand your real chances, read our guide on how hard it is to become an air traffic controller.

-Ready to practise?
+Ready to practice?

 Full-length timed simulations of all four NATS aptitude tests.
 One payment, unlimited attempts, access forever.